 Kong is a highly recommended API Gateway for any team looking for a reliable and scalable way to provide APIs.
 Compared to more traditional players like Apigee and Mulesoft, Kong follows an open-core model and is highly modular.

-Moesif has published a Kong plugin to enable you to monitor your APIs from a central spot, your API gateway, without adding any performance penalty to your APIs.
+Moesif has published a Kong plugin to enable you add API observability and monitor your APIs from a central spot, your API gateway, without adding any performance penalty to your APIs.
 The question then, what are the key things you should be monitoring?

 The first API metrics that come to mind are functional and performance metrics.
 Kong, like many API gateways and proxy servers, are designed for high-throughput APIs and can scale to extremely high requests per minute, but most performance issues are due to application slowness, not your Kong infrastructure.
 Unless you have full control over how API consumers query your API, you’ll run into obscure queries that place additional strain on your data stores and processing.
 A small group of API consumers who perform a few too many full scans or large joins can slow your API infrastructure.